 This guide will give you some ideas about how to improve your searches.
 It assumes that you have connectors and search language at your fingertips.
 If you need to, please go and look at the advanced search guide to find out how Vable search language differs from other databases.

 Given that you can add a number of searches to a Topic, you can mix up individual search concepts - keeping them relatively simple or making them more complex.
 In this way you can cover everything.
 You can also reuse and repurpose searches by cloning the Topic and amending it, as required.

 Keywords and Field Searching

-IBM Watson processes the available text of all English language articles coming into Vable InfoPro.
+Amazon Comprehend natural-language processing (NLP) service processes the available text of English language articles coming into Vable InfoPro.
 Using the words in the text, keywords are extracted.
 This information can be used in a number of ways: